Ortec-Finance/sailfish-hpc/sailfish-k8s/README.md

 Change these parameters to fit your cluster.

-## Finally..
+## 4. Deploying Sailfish
-You can `oc apply -k sailfish-k8s/argocd` to configure all cluster settings and deploy an environment called `sailfish` that runs the demo workloads.
+To deploy all components necessary to run sailfish, do `oc apply -k sailfish-k8s/argocd`.
+This will deploy all prerequisites and deploy an environment called `sailfish` that runs the demo workloads.

 # Configuring Sailfish with your workloads